Amourspirit/python-kwargshelper/docs/source/usage/Decorator/SubClass.rst

 Primitive Types
 ---------------

-In python numbers and str instances are classes.
-SubClass can also be used to test for numbers and strings.
+In python numbers and str instances are classes. :py:class:`~.decorator.SubClass` can also be used to test for numbers and strings.

 .. code-block:: python